Cognitive Search: Evolution Algorithms and the Brain. MIT Press.

-I am interested in algorithmic approaches to understanding language, wellbeing, memory, and decision making.
+I am interested in the evolution of cognition and information and their relation to language, wellbeing, memory, and decision making.

-My research involves using big(ish) data, network science, and machine learning to understanding the human condition.
+My research involves using sizable data, network science, and machine learning.

 Does my algorithm have a mental health problem, published in Aeon.